 A padded and quilted headboard is not difficult to make, look on the net for directions, and certainly makes sitting back and reading a lot more comfortable.

-It took me a few hours to make the frame and we did the quilting together; it's one of those tasks where two people mean you can do it in less than half the time.
+It took me a few hours to make the frame and we did the quilting together; it's one of those tasks where two people means you can do it in less than half the time.